The ego-track of Neville Yeadon (continued):

 "Yes, Daon Nyav."

-This is ridiculous fun; I'm enjoying the ride, as I recline on a stretcher-cum-palanquin borne by volunteers who jostled for the honour.
-Fun, provided I can overcome my feelings of embarrassment at being thus coddled.
+This is ridiculous, embarrassing fun - enjoying a ride as I recline on a sort of palanquin borne by volunteers who jostled for the honour.

 Of course it is not me as a person whom they cheer, but my blue cloak and its symbolic gleam of the dayonnad, the office of Daon or Heir, shining second only to the Noad in their hearts, whereas mere Nyav Yuhlm the man is an object of low expectations - "once a nebulee, always a nebulee"... although it's true that my partial recovery did excite them, and they rejoice if I show any capacity for intelligent speech at all... but they accept my relapses without surprise, which goes to show how little they expect of me as a potential leader...
 I can count on their love and respect, but without the addition of hope and belief, what is such devotion worth?
 I surely did let them down when I went on that "history-bender", draining my strength dry.
 I almost wish the bearers would stumble and tip me out, here as we approach a bridge over a dark chasm... a disaster area caused by the recent quake.

 I glimpse a sheen below: the crustal ice, showing through the city's cracked foundation.
 Others are gazing at it too: folk who aren't too busy to stare at the damage sustained by the fabric of Olhoav.
-Passing over this spot, I wonder why not one single grumbly face do I see.
+Passing over this spot, I wonder why I do not see one single grumbly face, hear no discontented mutters against the regime.
 It's no secret that Dempelath's revolution is responsible for the disaster; that his splurges of greed led to neglect of the essential maintenance routines whereby the city's foundations had hitherto been lubricated against the frictional pressures from the ice-churn below...
-Everybody knows, yet I hear no mutter of blame.
-I'm beginning to feel a trifle less guilty about the times I've slipped into a daze: these people, in their own way, may have fallen short as much as I.
+Everybody knows, yet I hear no murmur of blame.
+Are they really so hoodwinked?
+It's looking to me as though they are.
+I'm beginning to feel rather less guilty about the times I've slipped into a daze.
+These folk, in their own way, may have fallen as short as I.

 And no sooner does the thought strike me than harder evidence impinges on my field of vision.
 I watch a cluster of figures, one of the more innocent, loosely-organized groups of communal strollers, of the sort called kzels, now straightening, forming a grid of marchers.
 Before my very eyes that kzel is congealing into a waon...
 I guess that's the downward trend.